 About Data Entry

-Assignment and student scoresheets include an input field for comments.
-These comments will be visible only to that student and their registered parents when viewing the progress report for your class.
+The student scoresheets include a box for comments for each assignment.
+These comments will be visible only to that student and their parents.